The Brisbane CBD Public Clock Self-Guided Tour with Brisbane City Hall Clock Tower the Highlight.

 Museum of L M S.

-Stop 1 - the Old South Brisbane Town Hall – if using the train you need to embark at 1a (South Bank Rail Station) then a 500m. walk up to Stop 1 (at Somerville House, 17 Graham St.) near Mater Hospital.
-While here, a coffee at ‘Under the Clock Café’ allows a view of the old photos of this 1904 clock.
+Stop 1 - the Old South Brisbane Town Hall – if using the train you need to embark at 1a (South Bank Rail Station) then a 500m. walk up to Stop 1 (Somerville House, 17 Graham St. near Mater Hospital).
+While here, visit the ‘Under the Clock Café’ which has some old photos of this 1904 clock.
 Walk back to Stop 1a (Southbank Stn) & catch a train to Stop 2 (South Brisbane).
 Alternatively, you could walk through the Southbank Precinct to Southbank Station &/or visit the Maritime Museum.

 Stop 2 – South Brisbane - check out this 1891 heritage station with its Brisbane Synchronome clock hanging at the front entrance.
 Then walk across Victoria Bridge past the historic Treasury Casino.

 Stop 3 – City Hall built in 1930 is the tours highlight.
-A free lift (the oldest hand-operated lift in Brisbane) runs through the clock room allowing you to view the four 4.87m clock dials from behind.
+A free lift (the oldest hand-operated lift in Brisbane) runs every 15 minutes & takes you 73m up to an observation deck beneath the bells.
+It also pauses at the clock room allowing you to view from behind the four 4.87m clock dials made here in Brisbane.
 A glimpse of the Master clock can be seen through the wire grid.
-Then the lift moves to an observation deck 70m up where the bells can be seen & heard & a great view of the CBD.

 The lift runs daily from 10:15am - 4:45pm. every 15mins.
-Entry from the Museum of Brisbane reception on level 3 of City Hall.
-Either just turn up but best to book online at https://www.museumofbrisbane.com.au/whats-on/clock-tower-tours/
+Entry is from the Museum of Brisbane reception on level 3 of City Hall.
+It would be wise to book this online. https://www.museumofbrisbane.com.au/whats-on/clock-tower-tours/

 Stop 4 – walk 40m up Adelaide St. & turn right into the 100year old Brisbane Arcade.
-Check out the 2 synchronome clocks upstairs.
-Exit to Queen St. & continue East down the Mall to -
+Check out the 2 synchronome slave clocks upstairs.
+Exit to Queen St. & continue East (left turn) down the Mall to -

 Stop 5 – GPO clock in Queen St. Walk through Anzac Square a heritage listed war memorial square and the Shrine of Remembrance.
 The Memorial Galleries are also worth a look.